whugue/dsp/07-statistics.md

 >>* `P(IT)=1/300 ~0.0033` (where IT=Identical Twin)
 >>* `P(FT)=1/125 =0.0080` (where FT=Fraternal Twin)

->>In order to find the probabiltiy of Elvis' twin brother being identical, we need to update P(IT) to include the data that Elvis did, indeed, have a twin brother.
+>>In order to find the probability of Elvis' twin brother being identical, we need to update P(IT) to include the data that Elvis did, indeed, have a twin brother.
 Using Bayes theorem, we can calculate:

 >>`P(IT|TB) = (P(IT) P(TB|IT))/P(TB)` (where TB=Twin Brothers)

 >>`P(TB|IT)` gives the probability of identical twins being a twin brothers (i.e. male).
-Since identical twins always have to be the same sex, there are two possibleidentical twin sets: boy-boy and girl-girl.
+Since identical twins always have to be the same sex, there are two possible identical twin sets: boy-boy and girl-girl.
 I assume each is equally likely; hence `P(TB|IT)=0.5`

 >>`P(TB)=P(IT)P(TB|IT)+P(FT)P(TB|FT)`. `P(TB|FT)` gives the probability of fraternal twins being twin brothers.
 Since fraternal twins do NOT have the be the same gender, there are four possible fraternal twin sets: boy-boy, boy-girl, girl-boy, girl-girl.
 I assume each is equally likely; hence `P(TB|FT)=0.25`.